davidsmorton/scheduler/README.md

 Week 7-8 Lighthouse Labs Web Development Bootcamp

 ### Summary
 Built and tested a React application that allows users to book and cancel interviews.
 Application uses hooks from React (i.e. setState) and two custom hooks.
-Testing included unit and integration of individual functions and components.
+Testing included unit and integration testing of individual functions and components.
 End-to-end testing focused on a typical user expierence for booking, changing and cancelling appointments.
-This was a school project and is not for commerical use.
+This was a school project and is not intended for commerical use.

 ## Setup